jonathantybirk/jonathantybirk.github.io/README.md

-A portfolio site to show off some of my personal computer science projects.
+A static website to display my computer science project portfolio.

 ChatGPT aided in writing some of the HTML.